chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 File deserializer
 ------------------------

 A deserializer is a function that takes a read-only :class:`~io.BytesIO` stream as input and returns a deserialized object.
-Deserializers can be registered using the decorator :meth:`~heptools.config.FileLoader.register` of :data:`ConfigParser.io <heptools.config.ConfigParser.io>`.
+Custom deserializers can be registered using the decorator :meth:`~heptools.config.FileLoader.register` of :data:`ConfigParser.io <heptools.config.ConfigParser.io>`.

 .. admonition:: example